luiul/retoure/README.md

 # 1. Database

+We create a single table to store our data to simply our model (see assumptions).

 ## Create Database

 We create only one table for this project and store the necessary data with redundancies (this simplifies the model in our app).